Skip to main content

 # Update with custom config directory

-# List tasks with verbose output
+# List tasks with verbose output (if supported)

 # Remove multiple tasks

-reminder rm "Task 1" "Task 2" "Task 3"
+rmd rm "Task 1" "Task 2" "Task 3"

 Integration with Other Tools